Traveling to the French capital during the festive season? Here are the most incredible ways to celebrate and enjoy Christmas in Paris.

 First of all, it would be sacrilege not to taste the traditional hot mulled wine with spices.
 To find it, follow the smell!
 Mulled wine is the star of the stands, between 2 and 4€ per glass.

-Do not hesitate to observe how it is made to be sure that it is “good wine” (check if there are no cardboard wine behind ) to avoid being ripped off.
+Do not hesitate to observe how it is made to be sure that it is “good wine” (check if there is no cardboard wine behind ) to avoid being ripped off.

 Christmas tree decorations are also very popular, especially the traditional “Meisenthal balls” which are magnificent glass balls to hang in the tree from Eastern France.